wearefair/k8-cross-cluster-controller/README.md

 - Cross cluster controller B will delete Service Foo in Cluster B.

 ## Running Locally
 The controller can run in development mode, which will run using the default kubeconfig file ($HOME/.kube/config).
-This flag can be set by setting the DEV_MODE var to true.
+This flag can be set by setting the DEV_MODE var to true or by passing in the flag.

 ```
 export DEV_MODE=true
 go run main.go

+# OR
+go run main.go --devmode=true
 ```